AnyBody/anybody-tutorial/Muscle_modeling/lesson4.rst

 AnyBody Modeling System has a special muscle object for this purpose.

 A wrapping muscle is presumed to have an origin and an insertion just like the via point muscle.
-However, instead of interior via points is passes a set of surfaces.
+However, instead of interior via points it passes a set of surfaces.
 If the surfaces are blocking the way then the muscles finds the shortest geodetic path around the surface.
-Hence the name of the class: AnyShortestPathMuscle.
+For that reason, the name of the class is AnyShortestPathMuscle.
 The fact that the muscle always uses the shortest path means that it slides effortlessly on the surfaces, and hence there is no friction between the muscle and the surface.